 Have an irritatingly dry scalp?
 Such a bummer.
 When your scalp doesn't produce enough natural oils to properly lubricate itself, it can cause irritation, itching, flaking, and make your hair look dry, too.
 Anything from dry air, too much shampooing, and skin conditions like eczema can cause a dry scalp.
 Obviously, you can't control every factor that might cause your scalp woes, but fortunately, there are a lot of things you can do to relieve them.

-There are plenty of pre-made dry-scalp shampoos on the market, but if you want to go the all-natural and money-saving route, you could DIY a treatment of your own.
+There are plenty of pre-made dry-scalp shampoos on the market, but if you want to go the all-natural and money-saving route, you could make a DIY treatment of your own.
 There are several simple, plant-based ingredients that will cost you way less than a fancy medicated shampoo but will provide major relief for your dry scalp.
-Keep scrolling for eight home remedies for a dry scalp using ingredients you can find in your kitchen (or on Amazon).
+Here are eight home remedies for a dry scalp using ingredients you can find in your kitchen (or on Amazon).

 Tea Tree Oil